fhoedemakers/pico-infonesPlus/README.md

 When using Visual Studio code, choose the Release or the Debug build variant.

 ## Credits
-InfoNes is programmed by [Jay Kumogata](https://github.com/jay-kumogata/InfoNES) and ported to the Raspberry PI Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).
+InfoNes is programmed by [Jay Kumogata](https://github.com/jay-kumogata/InfoNES) and ported to the Raspberry Pi Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).

 I contributed by adding SD card and menu support.
 For this reasons I made code changes to the emulator for accommodating the menu and SD card.